10 Traditional Korean Foods to Savour in South Korea

 Eating the local cuisine is one of the best ways to experience a country’s culture.
-Like most cuisines around the world, traditional Korean food has been influenced over the centuries by conquests and the conquerors.
+Like most cuisines around the world, traditional Korean food has been influenced over the centuries by conquests and conquerors.
 Traditional Korean foods include subtle elements from Japan, Mongolia and China that have enhanced the flavour of Korean cuisine.
 When you visit South Korea you will find plenty of traditional Korean dishes from barbeque (gui) to stews (jjigae) to soups (guk) to side dishes (banchan) and something sweet (dijeoteu) that will surely please your palate.

 If you are wondering what to eat in South Korea, then here are 10 traditional Korean food dishes that you must try.